-You have been invited because you are aged 18-45 years, are healthy, take no regular medications affecting the immune system, have mark-free forearms (no skin damage, tattoos or scars on the hairless part of either arm) and have a lighter skin tone (Fitzpatrick scale I-IV, pale to moderate brown).
-The latter is to avoid interference with assessment of the skin response.
+You have been invited because you are aged 18-45 years, are healthy, take no regular medications affecting the immune system, and have mark-free forearms (no skin damage, tattoos or scars on the hairless part of either arm).
 If you tell us you are healthy, don't take any regular medications and don't smoke, then you can participate.